top of page

 Glove Use: Always wear gloves when handling tracheostomy tubes.

-Nebulisation: Nebulise the tracheostomy tube site with sterile WFI for 10 minutes every 4 hours (or as directed by the clinician - I prefer to do it more frequently, even up to hourly) to humidify the airways.
-Adrenaline (0.5ml of 1:1000 with 4.5ml WFI) may be added as per the anaesthetist’s or surgeon's instructions.
+Nebulisation: Nebulise the tracheostomy tube site with sterile WFI for 10 minutes every hour (or as directed by the clinician) to humidify the airways.

 Cleaning the Tube: Moisten cotton buds with NaCl 0.9% and gently clean the inside of the tracheostomy tube.
 Take care not to obstruct the airway for too long, and remove any secretions.